wizard1203/2026-ICLR-Blog-LLMConflicts/_posts/2026-04-27-Blog-LLMConflicts.md

 ## Dilemmas and Conflicts in LLMs

+To analyze the challenges of LLM alignment, we deconstruct "Dilemmas" and "Conflict" into a clear and real-world taxonomy.
+The conflict generally refers to a clash, disagreement, or opposition between two or more parties, ideas, interests, or forces.
+It can be external (e.g., between people or groups) or internal (e.g., within one's mind), and it often involves tension that may or may not require a resolution.
+And the dilemma is a specific type of situation where a person must make a difficult choice between two or more alternatives, often where all options are undesirable, mutually exclusive, or lead to some form of harm or compromise.
+It's typically framed as an "either/or" scenario with no clear "right" answer, emphasizing the challenge of decision-making.
+The common points of them are that they both represent some opposite meanings.
+Given conventional language habits, We use both of them in this paper.

-To systematically analyze the challenges of LLM alignment, we deconstruct the general notion of "Dilemma" and "Conflict" into a clear and real-world taxonomy.
-These conflicts are not monolithic; they operate at different levels of abstraction, from simple logical contradictions in user prompts to deep, unresolved tensions within human value systems.
-This section categorizes these dilemmas, providing concrete examples and grounding the discussion in recent research.
-The resulting taxonomy reveals a hierarchy of conflict, ranging from the syntactic and semantic to the normative and subjective, each presenting a unique challenge to the design of aligned AI systems.
+These dilemmas and conflicts are not monolithic; they operate at different levels of abstraction, from simple logical contradictions in user prompts to deep, unresolved tensions within human value systems.
+This section categorizes them, providing examples and grounding the discussion in recent research.
+The taxonomy reveals a hierarchy of conflict, ranging from the syntactic and semantic to the normative and subjective, each presenting a unique challenge to the design of aligned AI systems.

 | Conflict Type   | Definition | Concrete Example |